eiriklied/coffee_script_article/README.md

 # CoffeeScript
-By Jøran Lillesand and Eirik Lied
+By Jøran Lillesand and Eirik Lied.

 ## Intro